Building a Better Community

 - In response to the rise in AAPI xenophobia and racism during the COVID-19 pandemic, several CU engineering students created #UnmaskTheRacism, a social media campaign to raise awareness and spur action.
 Their campaign has worked with local AAPI-owned restaurants to provide meals to healthcare workers and emergency responders.

-YWCA Boulder County and YWCA USA support efforts to combat racism and violence directed toward AAPI communities, including advocating for the COVID-19 Hate Crimes Act (S. 937/H.R.
-1843).
+YWCA Boulder County and YWCA USA support efforts to combat racism and violence directed toward AAPI communities, including advocating for the COVID-19 Hate Crimes Act that was signed into law in May 2021.
 To join the fight, visit YWCA USA’s Advocacy site.